coreos/docs/quay-enterprise/upgrade-quay.md

 # Upgrading Quay Enterprise

-The full list of Quay Enterprise versions can be found on the [Quay Enterprise Releases](https://tectonic.com/quay-enterprise/releases/) page.
+The full list of Quay Enterprise versions can be found on the [Quay Enterprise Releases][releases] page.

 ### Special Note: Upgrading from Quay Enterprise < 2.0.0 to >= 2.0.0